CyberArk Backend Software Engineer Salary | ₪36.1K-₪202K+ | Levels.fyi

 The median Backend Software Engineer compensation in Israel package at CyberArk totals ₪120K per year.
-View the base salary, stock, and bonus breakdowns for CyberArk's total compensation packages.
+View the base salary, equity, and bonus breakdowns for CyberArk's total compensation packages.
 Last updated: 10/7/2025

 Company